Jasminehh/Customer-Purchase-Behavior-Prediction/README.md

 PCA is a transformation of your data and attempts to find out what features explain the most variance in your data.

-As we've noticed before it is difficult to visualize high dimensional data, we can use PCA to find the first two principal components, and visualize the data in this new, two-dimensional space, with a single scatter-plot.
+Since it is difficult to visualize high-dimensional data, we can use PCA to find the first two principal components, and visualize the data in this new, two-dimensional space, with a single scatter-plot.

 ### Option 1.
 Unbalanced Model
 ![](figures/PCA.png)